Kentucky Kingdom: Hurricane Bay

+Seasonal events

+Pumpkins

+Pumpkins at Kentucky Kingdom is a Halloween-themed event at the park that operates on Thursdays through Sundays during October.
+It is a family-oriented event that features themed displays, pumpkin sculptures, trick or treating, mazes, live shows, dance parties, and most of Kentucky Kingdom's regular season attractions.
+Special lighting effects are utilized throughout the park, and actors in costume engage with guests.
+Seasonal food offerings and merchandise are offered at Kentucky Kingdom's restaurants and gift shops.
+The event debuted in 2022 and was the first seasonal event hosted by Herschend Family Entertainment at the park.

+Christmas

+Christmas at Kentucky Kingdom is an annual Christmas-themed holiday festival that operates from November to January.
+The event debuted in 2024 with over one million Christmas lights and other seasonal decorations.
+During Christmas at Kentucky Kingdom, the park is divided into four sections: Classic Christmas, Holly Jolly Junction, Santa's Village, and Snow Zone.
+The Snow Zone includes Blizzard Bluff, a 175 ft long snow tubing hill.
+Blizzard Bluff is the largest snow tubing hill in Kentucky.
+The event also features live performances from local musical groups along with meet and greet opportunities with Santa Claus and Rudolph the Red-Nosed Reindeer.

 Incidents

 Two major incidents occurred at the park that resulted in injury.
 The rides involved in the incidents were Starchaser (in 1994) and Superman: Tower of Power (in 2007).

 Starchaser

 On July 26, 1994, two cars collided on the Starchaser roller coaster after a ride operator allowed them to go through the ride too close together.
 The accident resulted in the hospitalization of Mary Noonan, a 7-year-old girl, who had serious injuries, including a lacerated liver.
 Lisa Kiava, a reporter for WHAS-TV, falsely claimed that the ride had malfunctioned and that unnamed state inspectors had pronounced the indoor roller coaster unsafe.
 WHAS-TV reported on the accident in throughout July 1994 and again in May 1996, which led to Ed Hart suing the station for its reporting on the accident, claiming that they were responsible for a profit-loss of $800,000.
 In March 1998, the jury ruled in favor of Kentucky Kingdom, awarding the park $3.975 million.
-The case was appealed many times after the 1998 ruling, until June 2006, when the station abandoned the appeals process and gave Themeparks LLC $7.4 million.
+The case was appealed several times after the 1998 ruling, until June 2006, when the station abandoned the appeals process and paid Themeparks LLC $7.4 million.